 HIST 422.
 The British Empire and Commonwealth, 1884-the Present.
 3 Credits.

 A survey of British Imperial history from the "Scramble for Africa" to the present.
 Beginning with an overview of the early Empire, this course will focus upon the cultural, economic, and political factors which shaped and led to the deconstruction of the Empire/Commonwealth in the modern era.
-S, even years.
+On demand.

 HIST 424.
 European Witch Trials.
 3 Credits.

 An examination of the development and content of European witch-beliefs and persecution, from their origins in antiquity and the middle ages through the dawn of the modern era.
 Emphasis upon witchcraft as a social, legal, and cultural phenomenon.
-S, odd years.
+On demand.